arifintahu/intercollection/README.md

   </p>
 </div>

-`Inter Collection` is a UI for displaying Uptick NFT collections and owned collections.
-It enables the transfer of NFTs on the same or different chain through IBC transfer.
+`Inter Collection` is an UI for displaying Uptick NFT collections and owned collections.
+It enables to transfer of NFTs on the same or different chain through IBC transfer.
 Currently, it only supports Uptick Chain.

 ## Features